0

 However, as the Roman Empire had adopted Christianity as the official religion of the empire, in the late third and early fourth centuries, probably under the Persecution of pagans in the late Roman Empire by Emperor Theodosius I, the temple of Ares was destroyed and looted.

-Text imported from Wikipedia article "Temple of Ares" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Temple of Ares" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants